RightaltDown/RightaltDown.github.io/index.md

 Current junior studying Applied and Computational Mathematics at Caltech.
+D3 soccer player on the side.